guiklink/ME495_Rosjava_Startup/mini-project_rosjava.md

 #### Creating Rosjava Packages

 First, create a wokspace for your project.
-Then, reate a [rosjava package](http://wiki.ros.org/rosjava_build_tools/Tutorials/hydro/Creating%20Rosjava%20Packages).
+Then, create a [rosjava package](http://wiki.ros.org/rosjava_build_tools/Tutorials/hydro/Creating%20Rosjava%20Packages).
 Follow the directions upto step 5.1.Binary Projects (App) and then continue to the next step [Writing a Simple Publisher and Subscriber (Java)](http://wiki.ros.org/rosjava_build_tools/Tutorials/hydro/WritingPublisherSubscriber%28Java%29).
 [Note: Do not execute Step 5.2.Library Project.
 It seems to break catkin_make and compilation error follows anything you do in rosjava after that].

 ##### Repository Structure